Start-up notification of a branch of a foreign trader

 The branch must operate in the same line of business as the foreign trader.
 Branches whose line of business is narrower than the foreign trader’s have, according to our practice, been approved for registration.

-The foreign trader must submit a Start-up Notification concerning its branch to the Trade Register before the branch commences its operations.
-If the trader is from a country outside the European Economic Area (EEA), it will also need a permit from the National Board of Patents and Registration for the establishment of the branch.
+The foreign trader must submit a start-up notification concerning its branch to the Trade Register before the branch commences its operations.
+If the trader is from a country outside the European Economic Area (EEA), it will also need a permit from the Finnish Patent and Registration Office (PRH) for the establishment of the branch.
 Read more about permits to persons from outside the EEA.

 - The notification is signed by either the representative of the branch or the person authorised to sign the company name of the branch.